mike1821/MELS/README.md

 Please always update the excel file upon completing a change in the code and/or the configuration files.

+# PREREQUISITES
+1. Download the project .zip file and extract its contents from the repository.
+2. Donwload and install .NET framework 6.0 SDK from https://dotnet.microsoft.com/en-us/download

 # USAGE
-1. Download the project .zip file and extract its contents
-2. Install .NET framework 6.0 SDK from https://dotnet.microsoft.com/en-us/download
+1. Open in notepad the system.xml file which is located in the project folder (e.g "C:\User\Administrator\Documenet\MELS\MELS\system.xml")
+2. Set the farm file on line 7 of the system.xml file.
+(Note: if the file is not located under "inputFiles\DK\Dairy\" full path shall be provided)

-3. Run a command prompt enter the project directory
+3. Run a command prompt and navigate to the project location folder (e.g cd "C:\User\Administrator\Documenet\MELS\MELS")
 4. Type *dotnet run*
-5. All calculated results are placed inside outputFiles directory in the root path of the project.
+5. All calculated results are placed inside outputFiles directory inside the folder of the project.

 # Online web UI link:
 https://www.farmac.dk/